sdiehl/typechecker-zoo/docs/src/system-f-omega/language-design.md

 ## Algebraic Data Types

-Algebraic data types provide the foundation for structured data in our System F-ω implementation, combining sum types (disjoint unions) and product types (tuples and records) into a unified framework that supports both data abstraction and generic programming.
+Algebraic data types provide the foundation for structured data in our System Fω implementation, combining sum types (disjoint unions) and product types (tuples and records) into a unified framework that supports both data abstraction and generic programming.

 The data declaration syntax enables concise specification of complex type structures while automatically deriving the associated constructors, destructors, and type information needed for pattern matching and type checking.